SAP/spartacus-docs/_pages/fsa/features/agents/fsa-speak-to-agent.md

   It is placed inside the agent information card, on both Map and List views.
   The component, in this case, contains a phone icon element, which you can change.

 *GenericSyncPilotComponent on the Agent Card in Map View*

 ![GenericSyncPilotComponent on the Agent Card in Map View]({{ site.baseurl }}/assets/images/fsa/agents/CmsSyncPilotComponent-agent-map-full.png)

 *GenericSyncPilotComponent on the Agent Card in List View*

 ![GenericSyncPilotComponent on the Agent Card in List View]({{ site.baseurl }}/assets/images/fsa/agents/CmsSyncPilotComponent-agent-list-full.png)

-The following code example demonstrates how to pass the `agent` attribute to the GenericSyncPilotComponent:
+The following code example demonstrates how to pass the `agent` attribute to the `GenericSyncPilotComponent`:

 ```html
     <cx-fs-generic-sync-pilot [agent]="agent"></cx-fs-generic-sync-pilot>